michaelbaril/bonsai/README.md

 ### New install

-First, your main table needs a `parent_id` column (the name can be configured).
+First, your main table needs a `parent_id` column (the name can be customized).
 This column is the one that holds the canonical data: the closures are merely a duplication of that information.

 Then, have your model implement the `Baril\Bonsai\Concerns\BelongsToTree` trait.

-You can use the following properties to configure the table and column names:
+You can use the following properties to specify the table and column names:

 * `$parentForeignKey`: name of the self-referencing foreign key in the main table (defaults to `parent_id`),